 This, that, and also, etc… showcases my recent work, enthusiasms & appreciations.

 Artwise, I work in gouache, watercolor, and graphite.
 Frequent collage work.
 Occasional photography.
-All the work is informed by some mix of representational & photo-realist painting, purposeful abstraction, vintage illustration, mid-century design, and pop.
+All the work is informed by some mix of representational painting, purposeful abstraction, vintage illustration, mid-century design, and pop.

 By trade I work as a commercial artist.
 I run a small operation called Universal Exports of North America, working in close partnership with clients on matters of aesthetics, strategy & management.
-It’s also an occasional publishing imprint & soon there will be a shop.
-Website forthcoming.
+It’s also an occasional publishing imprint & will have sporadic retail activity.
 Open by appointment or by chance.

 Until recently I served as the Executive Creative Director at Brownstein Group, an advertising agency in Philadelphia.

 As far as backstory goes — Grew up in Niskayuna, a suburb of Albany, New York.
 In 1993 I left the University of Pennsylvania with an architecture degree & minors in art history and creative writing.
 While there I served as the Art Editor of The Daily Pennsylvanian & 34th Street